google/xls/docs_src/dslx_reference.md

 ### Unit Tests

-As in Rust, unit tests are specified by the `test` directive, as seen below:
+As in Rust, unit tests are specified by the `test` attribute, as seen below:

 ```dslx
 #[test]